Benchling Results is comprised of structured tables that allow you to capture experimental or assay data in a lab notebook entry.

 Adding entities to a Result table can be done in multiple different ways, all methods require you to first press the blue + icon.
 The following options will be available:

-Add samples - Pull multiple entities from other structured tables within the same Notebook entry.
+Add from structured table - Pull multiple entities from other structured tables within the same Notebook entry.

 Add from worklist - Add entities listed in a worklist.
 To find out more about worklists have a look at this help article.